tejacques/ConfigManager/README.md

 Example Usage
 -------------

-ConfigManager is a global statically available static class that is typically used as follows:
+ConfigManager is a globally available static class that is typically used as follows:

 ProjectDirectory/Config/configuredNames.conf
 ```json